*A NOTE ABOUT GIFTING PUPPIES*

 When purchasing a puppy please do so responsibly.
 NEVER bring a puppy home only to have a house full of family & friends to tend to.
 The puppy is a baby.
 It has not established who to go to for safety.
 You and your family are now it's "pack".
 If it gets scared or cold it has no idea who will comfort and protect it.
 It hasn't established where to potty, where to get food & water nor does it know what it's boundaries are.
 Shorkie puppies are tiny.
 They are easily stepped on and or mishandled and a distracted owner would have no idea.
 They must be fed & watered regularly..they CANNOT skip meals or water.
 I also recommend getting a puppy on the weekend if you work.
 You will be home with the pup and can stay aware of any upsets it may have.
 Also, all vet appointments should be scheduled in the mornings and no later than a Thursday.
 If a puppy should have a reaction to shots or worming you can get right back in to see the vet and not have a weekend or middle of the night expensive vet bill.
-Remember, at 8 weeks old a puppy is ONLY 56!
-DAYS OLD and has only had one set of shots.
-It's immunity has not been established yet.
-I like to keep them until they are 10 weeks but so many want them at 8 weeks so do keep that in mind.
+Remember, at 12 weeks old a puppy is ONLY 84 DAYS OLD and needs to build immunities in new surroundings.

 NEVER, EVER think that a child is going to be responsible for the care of a puppy.
 You, the parent, will be the one REALLY caring for it.
 You will be the one to be sure it has proper nutrition, proper housing, toileting, vet expenses, grooming and training.
 The puppy HAS TO BE ABLE TO RELY ON YOU..not a child.